bahim22/work/Docs2/AplusDoc.md

 - comms between a computing system are split into 7 different abstraction layers:
   - Physical, Data Link, Network, Transport, Session, Presentation, Application

-  - The _Application_ layer may provide the following services to the application processes: identification of the intended communication partners, establishment of the necessary authority to communicate, determination of availability and authentication of the partners, agreement on privacy mechanisms for the communication, agreement on responsibility for error recovery and procedures for ensuring data integrity, synchronization between cooperating application processes, identification of any constraints on syntax (e.g. character sets and data structures), determination of cost and acceptable quality of service, selection of the dialogue discipline, including required logon and logoff procedures.
+  - The _Application_ layer may provide the following services to the application processes:
+    - identification of the intended communication partners, establishment of the necessary authority to communicate, determination of availability and authentication of the partners, agreement on privacy mechanisms for the communication, agreement on responsibility for error recovery and procedures for ensuring data integrity, synchronization between cooperating application processes, identification of any constraints on syntax (e.g. character sets and data structures), determination of cost and acceptable quality of service, selection of the dialogue discipline, including required logon and logoff procedures
+      - app layer protocols: WWW, SMTP, FTP
+  - The _presentation_ layer: provides services to the application layer:
+    - responsible for presenting the data in standard formats, data compression/decompression & encryption/decryption
+    - presentation layer stadards: JPEG, MPEG, MIDI, PICT, TIFF
-  - The _presentation_ layer may provide the following services to the application layer: a request for the establishment of a session, data transfer, negotiation of the syntax to be used between the application layers, any necessary syntax transformations, formatting and special purpose transformations (e.g. data compression and data encryption).
+    - a request for the establishment of a session, data transfer, negotiation of the syntax to be used between the application layers, any necessary syntax transformations, formatting and special purpose transformations (e.g. data compression and data encryption).
   - The _session_ layer may provide the following services to the presentation layer: establishment and release of session connections, normal and expedited data exchange, a quarantine service which allows the sending presentation entity to instruct the receiving session entity not to release data to its presentation entity without permission, interaction management so presentation entities can control whose turn it is to perform certain control functions, resynchronization of a session connection, reporting of unrecoverable exceptions to the presentation entity.
   - The _transport_ layer provides reliable and transparent data transfer in a cost-effective way as required by the selected quality of service.
 It may support the multiplexing of several transport connections on to one network connection or split one transport connection into several network connections.
   - The _network_ layer does the setup, maintenance and release of network paths between transport peer entities.
 When relays are needed, routing and relay functions are provided by this layer.
 The quality of service is negotiated between network and transport entities at the time the connection is set up.
 This layer is also responsible for network congestion control